brev/esm-loaders/packages/esm-loader-mock-exports/README.md

 ESModules (`import`), and does not work for CommonJS (`require`) modules.

 This loader should be able to mock all the
-[different forms of exports][export-forms], except for `export * ...`, which is not supported.
+[different forms of exports][export-forms], except for `export * from ...`, which is not yet supported.
 You may be able to mock a parent module at a higher level to accomplish the same thing.

 **Warning!** This uses experimental Node.js features and flags, whose API will likely change.
 This may be helpful for development and testing, but should not